-In forex trading, a golden rule is to always trade trends but it is important to trade strong trends.
+In forex trading, a golden rule is always to trade trends, but it is essential to trade strong trends.
 A popular tool to find and measure the strengths of trends is the ADX indicator.

 What Does The ADX Indicator Tell You?

 As mentioned, the ADX does not indicate whether the market is bullish or bearish.
 Rather, it is used to filter out ranging markets from trends.

 Generally, strong trends have a high reading.
 The stronger the trend, the higher the reading of the ADX indicator.

 When the reading of the ADX is low, the market is ranging or consolidating.
 Market orders are not placed in this region.

 Also, if the ADX rises above 50, this indicates that momentum is high and a trend has started.

 The ADX is calculated based on a moving average of price range expansion over a certain period.
 It compares the highs and lows of bars, but the close of the bars is not used.